Search She Handles It Blog Posts

 They rarely show up with perfect timing, a flawless plan, or a safety net.

-But science tells us that those leaps—big or small—are the very things that rewire our brains for growth.
+But science tells us that those leaps—big or small—are the very things that

 Research shows that when we take action outside of our comfort zone—even tiny steps—we activate the brain’s learning and motivation centers.
 Each small win triggers dopamine, a feel-good chemical that builds momentum and confidence.
 The more you move, the more you can move.
 Progress literally fuels itself.